Add as a Google preferred source

 The four core marketing types, email, digital, content, and social media, ultimately work together to reach decision-makers wherever they consume information.

-Implementing the eight-step strategy discussed in this article ensures your content serves specific business objectives.
+Implementing the nine-step strategy discussed in this article ensures your content serves specific business objectives.
 It covers everything from goal-setting and audience research to SEO optimization and performance measurement.

-As we move into an AI-powered future, companies should invest in thought leadership, embrace data-driven strategies.
-You can also use tools like ContentPen to maintain quality at scale and build lasting customer relationships.
+As we move into an AI-powered future, companies should invest in thought leadership and embrace data-driven strategies.
+You can also use tools like Contentpen to maintain quality at scale and build lasting customer relationships.

 Frequently asked questions